 Master of Public Policy

-Design and deliver better public policy
+Formulate and evaluate public policy

 Australian Higher Education Loan Program (HELP)

 Flinders University is a globally-focused, locally-engaged institution with a reputation for excellence in teaching, learning and research.
 They offer world‐class education that develops the critical and creative thinking skills to support a student’s success.
 Their courses offered through Open Universities Australia span business, education and law.
 They are designed with flexibility in mind, while delivering the advanced qualifications to take careers to the next step.

 On completion of the course, you will be able to: